List of glaciers in Iceland

-The glaciers and ice caps of Iceland cover 11% of the land area of the country (about 11,400 km² out of the total area of 103,125 km²) and have a considerable impact on its landscape and meteorology.
-Glaciers are also contributing to the Icelandic economy, with tourists flocking to the country to see glaciers on snowmobiles and on glacier hiking tours.
+The glaciers and ice caps of Iceland covered 11% of the land area of the country, up to about 2008.
+As of 2019 this was down to 10%.
+They have a considerable impact on its landscape and meteorology.
+Glaciers are also contributing to the Icelandic economy, with a tourist market that includes glacier trips on snowmobiles and glacier hiking tours.
 However, the recent loss of ice due to climate change is an increasing concern in Icelandic society.